EdTheLoon/MineCar/README.md

 -----------------------------
 - load and savePlayers() not working, cant cast from integer to List...
 - UUID check doesn't seem to work properly after reload/stop+restart (both UUIDs look the same but apperantly they aren't)
-- removal of minecarts of upon remove command

 -----------